Entropy collapse versus entropy rigidity for Reeb and Finsler flows: Introduction

 It would be interesting to see if these bounds can be sharpened for functions~$f$ that do not identically vanish.
 Our proof of Theorem~\ref{t:mainintro} does not help with this problem, since the maximal measures in~\eqref{e:pressure} (the so-called equilibrium states) may not be related in any way to the open book decomposition in our proof.

 {\bf Acknowledgment.} We wish to thank Viktor Ginzburg for several useful discussions, that in particular led to the results in Section~\ref{s:spectrum}, Leonid Polterovich who asked us whether the collapse of topological entropy can be extended to the collapse of norm growth, and Patrick Verovic for explaining to us his work~\cite{Ver99}.
+We also thank the referee for many useful comments and the careful reading.

 A.A., M.A.\ and M.S.\ are partially supported by the SFB/TRR 191 `Symplectic Structures in Geometry, Algebra and Dynamics', funded by the DFG (Projektnummer 281071066 – TRR 191).
 M.A. is also supported by the ERC consolidator grant 646649 `SymplecticEinstein' and by the Senior Postdoctoral fellowship of the Research Foundation - Flanders (FWO) in fundamental research 1286921N.
 F.S.\ is partially supported by the SNF grant 200020-144432/1.